 Things to Do in Point Reyes, California

-There are so many things to do in Point Reyes, CA. Below is a list is broken down into different categories.
+There are so many things to do in Point Reyes, CA. Below is a list broken down into different categories.

 Things To See

-The area is probably best known for its Cypress Tree Tunnel, the Lighthouse, and Point Reyes Boat.
+The area is probably best known for its Cypress Tree Tunnel, the Lighthouse, and the Point Reyes Boat.
 But you also have the national seashore, hiking, oysters, and dairy farms that make incredible cheese.
 Here’s a little more on each location.

 Cypress Tree Tunnel

 The Cypress Tree Tunnel will have you feeling like you’re stepping into a fairytale.
-Please note that this is a popular tourist stop so to avoid the crowds considering going super early or during the week.
+Please note that this is a popular tourist stop so to avoid the crowds consider going super early or during the week.